-This part – the one right below you name – is what LinkedIn likes to call “Heading”.
+This part – the one right below your name – is what LinkedIn likes to call “Heading”.

-“Heading” is another crucial part of LinkedIn algorithm.
+“Heading” is another crucial part of the LinkedIn algorithm.
 Use it to your advantage.
-Write the skills you have in a form which is used by the “Searchers”.
+Write the skills you have in a form that is used by the “Searchers”.

 For e.g., I am a freelance content writer, and hence my profile’s heading must have the titles for which the “searchers” search.

 Sidenote: That Heading isn’t perfect either.
 Just realized.
 Will edit it as soon as this article goes live, connect to see the updated heading.

 4. Use summary as well: